The great investing myth (11): Generalisations to make money

 How can we improve our investing performances?

-It is essential to seek diverse perspectives, gather sufficient evidence, and be mindful of individual differences and contextual factors when making generalisations.
+It is essential to seek diverse perspectives, gather sufficient evidence and be mindful of individual differences and contextual factors when making generalisations.
 In addition, fostering open-mindedness, empathy, and a willingness to challenge stereotypes can help mitigate the negative effects of generalisation.

-Validate and go against the wrong generalisations
+Non-consensus: Validate and profit from wrong generalisations

 Both involve a level of abstraction, ignoring some details to focus on the bigger picture.
 Both aim to make things more efficient.